espressif/developer-portal/content/blog/2024/11/how-to-create-an-esp-idf-component/index.md

 tags: ["I2C", "Registry", "Component", "ESP-IDF", "Driver", "Library"]
 ---

-Developing complex applications using monolithic approach can be a nightmare, but it is common in the embedded systems.
-If your application is tightly integrated with all the peripheral drivers, business logic, protocols, cloud connectivity, and so on, developing in a collaborative way, maintaining it or, reusing the code in a different project is a very complex challenge.
+Using a monolithic architecture to develop complex applications tightly integrated with all the business logic, peripheral drivers, protocols, cloud connectivity, and so on, might sound like a nightmare.
+Yet, this is common in embedded systems, because it helps keep the resource overhead to the minimum.
+Inevitably, such approach makes collaborative development, maintenance, and reuse of code challenging to say the least.

-Thanks to the components on the ESP-IDF, this challenge will be overpassed.
-The ESP-IDF implements the components architecture, that makes most of the systems functions in a self-contained blocks.
+These days the resources in embedded systems are not as limited as before, which makes the use of modular architecture more reasonable.
+This is exactly what ESP-IDF offers.
+The self-contained modules that implement most of the system functions are called *ESP-IDF components*.

+There are two types of ESP-IDF components: *built-in components* and *project components*.
+Built-in components are part of the system whose APIs can be called directly from your application.
+Project components can be added to your project according to your needs in order to extend the ESP-IDF functionality.

-On the ESP-IDF, some components are part of the system and you can use the APIs directly form your application and some components can be added to your project as you need.
-This article will cover the components you can create and add to your project.
+You can add the project components from the ESP registry, from third-party sources, or you can choose to create your own components.
+This article covers the project components you can create yourself and add to your project.

 ## Writing the ESP-IDF component

-In some projects, using the components to detach parts of the application is a good approach.
-To get start with the component development process, we need to understand the basic structure and how the component will be part of the application.
+Frequently, placing self-contained parts of code in a separate component not only helps to keep the application code cleaner, but also simplifies development and maintenance.
+To get started with the component development process, we need to understand the basic structure and how the component will interact with the application.

-As covered on the introduction to the ESP Component Registry, the component can be created directly on the application or it can be created in a separated project then added to the application.
+As covered in the article What is the ESP Component Registry, a component can be either created directly in the application or in a separated project and then added to the application.

 {{< article link="/blog/2024/10/what-is-the-esp-registry/" >}}

-If the plan is to share the component with other applications, the best approach is to create the component in a new project that will contain just the component and examples if needed.
+When choosing whether to create a component in a separate project, consider if you plan to share the component with other applications.
+If yes, the best approach is to create the component in a new project that will contain just the component and examples if needed.

+{{< alert >}}
-> Note: This article will not cover how to publish the component on the ESP Component Registry.
-This will be covered on the next article of this series.
+This article will not cover how to publish the component in the ESP Component Registry.
+It will be covered in the next article of this series.
+{{< /alert >}}

 Now it's time to start with the new component.
 For this article, we will use an I2C temperature and humidity sensor.